-I am an Associate Professor in physics at Shanghai Jiao Tong University and a Fellow at the newly-founded Tsung-Dao Lee Institute (TDLI) in Shanghai.
-Previously, I was a “Fellini” Marie Skłodowska-Curie Fellow at the National Institute of Nuclear Physics (INFN) in Frascati (Italy), a Fellow at the Gravitation, AstroParticles Physics Amsterdam (GRAPPA), a postdoc at NORDITA in Stockholm, and a graduate student at The University of Utah in Salt Lake City, UT (USA).
+I am an Assistant Professor of physics at Università degli Studi di Salerno (Italy) since March 2025.
+I previously held a tenure-track fellowship at the Tsung-Dao Lee Institute (China), was a “Fellini” Marie Skłodowska-Curie Fellow at the National Institute of Nuclear Physics (INFN) (Italy), a Fellow at the Gravitation, AstroParticle Physics Amsterdam (GRAPPA) (Netherlands), and a postdoctoral researcher at NORDITA in Stockholm (Sweden).
+I graduated from The University of Utah in Salt Lake City, UT (USA).

-My research activity spans various interesting topics including particle astrophysics, dark matter, dark energy, and black holes.
-I have focused on exploring the role the axion as a dark matter candidate, for which I co-wrote a review on Physics Report in 2020.
+My research spans various topics in particle astrophysics, dark matter, dark energy, and black holes.
+I have focused particularly on the axion as a dark matter candidate, for which I co-wrote a review on Physics Report in 2020.
+I also collaborated on an influential paper on the Hubble tension in 2021.

-My h-index is 31 according to Inspire-HEP, and my Erdös number is four.
+My h-index is 46 according to Inspire-HEP, and my Erdös number is 4.

 PhD in Physics, 2011